 Nothing can put chills down your spine quite like winter weather creeping its way through every crack of your home.
 In order to save money and stay warm, many chose to turn down the heat and plug in space heaters or electric blankets.
-While these products may be a simple solution from the cold, the Safe Electricity program warns that they can also cause fires if caution is not used.
+While these products may be a simple solution from the cold, REC cautions that they can also cause fires if caution is not used.

 Read and follow all space heater and electric blanket instructions.

 Check space heaters and electric blankets before use.
 Cords should not be frayed, brittle, or cracked.
 The blanket should not have any charred or dark areas.